-I was introduced to Yoga Asanas at the age of 13.
-Living on an Island on the West Coast of Scotland, before Yoga was at the peak of it’s popularity in the West, as we know it to be now.
-Practicing individual postures from a book I had been given, from the local mobile library (I hadn’t heard of Vinyasa or sequencing!), This was my practice, (probably more shape making!)in my bedroom or garden, certainly no classes, teachers or social media to inspire or follow.
+Living on an Island on the West Coast of Scotland, before Yoga was at the peak of it’s popularity in the West, as we know it to be now, practicing individual postures from a book I had been given, from the local mobile library (I hadn’t heard of Vinyasa or sequencing!), this was my practice, (probably more shape making, rather than anything yogic!)in my bedroom or garden, certainly no classes, teachers or social media to inspire or follow.

 At the age of 20, a few years after arriving in ‘the old smoke’, Glasgow, I found my first yoga ‘Class’.
-Since then over, 27 years, I’ve never looked back.
+Since then for over 29 years, I’ve never looked back.
 Funnily enough, on that first class, the teacher said to me “You should teach”.
-I didn’t take heed for many more years, but maybe the seed was planted.
+I didn’t take heed for many more years, I was still enjoying shape making, but maybe the seed was planted.

 I have embraced a range of styles and practices throughout the years Ashtanga, Hatha, Vinyasa, Yin, Aerial and Hot. ( I had never seen a matching outfit in yoga and certainly nothing ‘so little’, until I was introduced to Hot Yoga!
 I used to joke, it was the messy hair, I don’t care approach, that drew me in initially, class after class.
 Now it was time to sharpen up!